sguox002/leetcode/leetcode-all.md

 - try each string at the first col/row.
 - then 2nd col/row shall start with given str. similar for others -- this is what trie does. build a trie and do backtracking on it.
+- trie, with word index (we need actually return the array)
+- start with any words (first row)
+- we search to get all candidates with the required prefix.
+*****
 ->>

 <<-488	Zuma Game    		39.2%	Hard